-So, can you put dark kitchen units in a small kitchen?
-Yes.
-Yes, you can!
+So, can you put dark in a small kitchen?

-Your Kitchen And Dark Cabinets
+Your Cabinets And Dark Kitchen Ideas

 Now that you have opted for a dark shade of kitchen unit you need to think about how this works with the rest of your kitchen.

 The good news is that dark kitchen units work with a whole range of different colour schemes.
 The thing you want to avoid is making the room seem too dark.
 Natural light is very important too.

 Dark cabinets: small kitchen – You can make it work

 However, there is a caveat… and it’s an important one.
 When you choose dark colours, you always run the risk of overpowering a space.
 The key is balance.You need to find ways to balance the dark colours with other colours and other elements of your kitchen design.

 Dark cabinets – How to get the balance right